mrsalmon1976/SftpScheduler/README.md

 ## First Time and/or Manual Installation

-- Download the latest release
+- Download the latest release.
-- Extract the contents of the zip folder, and move them to the installation directory
+- Extract the contents of the zip folder, and move them to the installation directory.
-- Run "install.bat" as administrator - this will install SftpScheduler as a service on the machine
+- Run "install.bat" as administrator - this will install SftpScheduler as a service on the machine.
 - You may want to edit the installed service properties through the Windows services console and adjust the service user.
-By default, running as SYSTEM may not have the permissions required to access folders on your machine or network.
+By default, running as SYSTEM may not have the permissions required to access folders on your machine or network, so you may want to set the Logon user as a local administrator or a domain user.

 ## Updates

-- SftpScheduler will automatically update when ner versions are released
+- SftpScheduler will automatically update when new versions are released.
-- If this update fails, check that your anti-virus is not quarantining the update files, and add the folder as an exclusion if necessary
+- If this update fails, check that your anti-virus is not quarantining the update files, and add the folder as an exclusion if necessary.
 - To manually update, follow the steps in "First Time and/or Manual Installation" section.
 Make sure you do not delete the "Data" folder - this contains all pevious settings, hosts and jobs.

 # Screenshots